MTB (TV program): Magandang Tanghali Bayan/Esep-Esep (1998–2003)

-Changes were suddenly made after the February 7, 2001 episode, when main host Willie Revillame was axed from the show after citing creative differences between him and the staff.
+Changes were suddenly made after the February 7, 2001 episode, when main host Willie Revillame was fired from the show due to creative differences between him and the staff.
 Matinee idols Marvin Agustin, Dominic Ochoa, and Rico Yan (collectively known as "Whattamen") replaced him on the show.
-Top-notch stand-up comedians Marissa Sanchez and Ai-Ai delas Alas also joined the show as new female co-hosts.
+Stand-up comedians Marissa Sanchez and Ai-Ai delas Alas also joined the show as the new female co-hosts.
 On March 12 of the same year, the show was reformatted without Revillame and expanded to 2 hours on weekdays.
-"MTB" also started doing out-of-town shows abroad during that same year to promote ABS-CBN's international channel TFC.
+MTB also started doing out-of-town shows abroad during that same year to promote ABS-CBN's international channel TFC.

 In March 2002, MTB lost a co-host, Rico Yan, who died during his Holy Week vacation in Dos Palmas Resort, Palawan.
 The show aired a week-long tribute for him.
 That same year, the show introduced new faces to join the growing MTB family.
-The quintet Power Boys, the dance group G-Girls, morning traffic angel Pia Guanio, and upcoming teen star Maoui David were among those who joined in the fun.
-That time, Christine Jacob-Sandejas left the show to focus on her family.
+The quintet Power Boys, the dance group G-Girls, morning traffic angel Pia Guanio, and upcoming teen star Maoui David were among those who joined.
+Around this time, Christine Jacob-Sandejas left the show to focus on her family.
 At the same time, original mainstay and regular voice-over announcer Gary Lim was also relieved from the show to focus on his acting career.

 During the 4th anniversary of the show in November 2002, the show underwent a major revamp with new game portions and some established ABS-CBN stars (Judy Ann Santos, Edu Manzano, Ryan Agoncillo) co-hosting every week.
-By this time, the show had lost its luster in the ratings game to "Eat Bulaga!" following the rising popularity of the reality portion "Sige Ano Kaya Mo?" and creating new sensations out of the Sexbomb Dancers.
+By this time, the show had lost its luster in the ratings game to Eat Bulaga! following the rising popularity of the reality TV portion Sige Ano Kaya Mo? and creating new sensations out of the Sexbomb Dancers.

-During the last week of its incarnation from February 17 to 21, 2003, the show was relocated to ABS-CBN Studio 1 and its hosted by the show's co-hosts even without Estrada and Santiago.
+During the last week of its incarnation from February 17 to 21, 2003, the show was relocated to ABS-CBN Studio 1 and it was hosted by the show's co-hosts, without Estrada and Santiago.

-"Magandang Tanghali Bayan" ended its four-year run on February 21, 2003, coinciding with the departures of co-hosts Roderick Paulate and Amy Perez from the noontime slot to give way to Willie Revillame's TV comeback on the same timeslot.
-The title of the replacement show ("Masayang Tanghali Bayan") and Willie's co-hosts (among them Randy Santiago and John Estrada) were not revealed until 12:00nn of February 22, 2003.
+MTB ended its four-year run on February 21, 2003, coinciding with the departures of co-hosts Roderick Paulate and Amy Perez from the noontime slot to give way to Willie Revillame's TV comeback on the same timeslot.
+The title of the replacement show, Masayang Tanghali Bayan, and Willie's co-hosts (among them Estrada and Santiago) were not revealed until 12:00 of February 22, 2003.